About This Program

 A Degree That Works

-Government and politics majors develop skills that may be applied to a broad spectrum of professional endeavors, including local, state, and federal government; law; business or non-profit; and education.
-UC government and politics alumni have taken leadership positions at:
+Political science majors develop skills that may be applied to a broad spectrum of professional endeavors, including local, state, and federal government; law; business or non-profit; and education.
+UC political science alumni have taken leadership positions at: